mattcone/markdown-guide/_tools/github-pages.md

 [GitHub Pages](https://pages.github.com) is a service that turns Markdown files into a website and hosts them for free on the internet.
 If you know how to use GitHub and you need to create a simple webpage, you can't do better than GitHub Pages.
 Just create a new repository on GitHub, commit the Markdown files, and enable the GitHub Pages feature.

-GitHub Pages uses the Jekyll static site generator to create your website, and the Markdown support is excellent.
+GitHub Pages uses the [Jekyll](/tools/jekyll/) static site generator to create your website, and the Markdown support is excellent.
 You can pick one of GitHub's pre-made themes for your website, use a [Jekyll theme](http://jekyllthemes.org/), or use your own custom CSS.
 Shown below is a sample webpage using one of GitHub's pre-made themes.

 <img src="/assets/images/tools/github-pages.png" class="img-fluid" style="width:90%;" alt="Example of GitHub Pages websites">

 Confusingly, GitHub Pages renders Markdown differently than GitHub does.
-GitHub uses its own Markdown processor; GitHub Pages uses kramdown.
+GitHub uses its own Markdown processor; GitHub Pages uses [jekyll-commonmark](https://github.com/github/jekyll-commonmark-ghpages).
 This means your `README.md` file will look different on GitHub's website than on your GitHub Pages website.
 For example, emoji are rendered on GitHub's website, but not on websites generated using GitHub Pages.

 ### GitHub Pages Markdown Support

 GitHub Pages provides support for the following Markdown elements.
-GitHub Pages uses [Jekyll](/tools/jekyll/), which uses the [kramdown](https://kramdown.gettalong.org/) Markdown processor.
+GitHub Pages uses [Jekyll](/tools/jekyll/), which uses the [jekyll-commonmark](https://github.com/github/jekyll-commonmark-ghpages) Markdown processor.

 <table class="table table-bordered" style="font-size: 14px">
   <thead class="thead-light">